Liberal Initiative: Classical liberalism

-It defends opposition to socialism through classical liberalism, calling for a low tax burden and promoting efficient, effective and accountable government, while defending respect for individual, social, political and economic freedoms.
+This faction defends opposition to socialism through classical liberalism, calling for a low tax burden and promoting "efficient, effective and accountable government", while defending respect for individual, social, political and economic freedoms.

 Social liberalism

 This faction adheres to the principles of social liberalism.

-Libertarianism

-The faction espouses an outright libertarian platform with neoliberal economic and political stances, whose proposals include support for a lower flat income tax, small government, unprecedented wave of privatisations and deeper economic liberalisation of the economy, including in the labour market, able to address modernisation and overstaffing issues in the civil service, productivity gaps and competitiveness problems of the country in the context of the European Union and globalization.

-Liberal conservatism
+In 2024, a former candidate to the leadership of IL left the party and tried to establish a new party called the Social Liberal Party.

+Conservative liberalism

-The faction supporting liberal conservatism, although being liberal on economic issues, is more conservative on social issues.
+The faction supporting conservative liberalism, although being liberal on economic issues, is more conservative on social issues.
+By 25 November 2023, most of the members from this faction had left the party, with two joining Chega.

-Organisation, communication and style
+Organization

+Structure and communication

-The party is organised and managed in a decentralised, digitised way.
+The party is organized and managed in a decentralized, digitized way.
 It has no physical headquarters in most municipalities of the country and makes heavy use of information and communication technologies.
 Since its foundation, the party made an impact through the acclaimed originality of its communication and marketing campaigns, in particular its eye-catching billboards.